Buying real estate in Valletta?

 What's the typical vacancy rate in Valletta in 2026?

-As of early 2026, the typical vacancy rate for long-term rental properties in Valletta is approximately 8% to 12%, which translates to roughly one to one and a half months of vacancy per year for a well-priced unit.
+As of early 2026, the typical vacancy rate for correctly priced long-let rental properties in Valletta is estimated at roughly 8% to 12%, which translates to about 1 to 1.5 months of lost rent per year.

 We have a whole part covering the best rental strategies in our pack about buying a property in Valletta.